katallaxie/devops-challenges/105-swarm-tick/README.md

-# Challenge 104 - Advanced Docker Swarm
+# Challenge 105 - Building a Docker Swarm with TICK Stack

 > this is work in progress, there is a sample test provided